How Much Does Liposuction Cost? Rates, Fees & Finance Options

-A highly experienced board-certified plastic surgeon may charge more than a less knowledgeable or respected doctor, but that isn’t necessarily true.
+A highly experienced plastic surgeon may charge more than a less knowledgeable or respected doctor, but that isn’t necessarily true.
 There are some novice surgeons who seek out wealthy clientele using aggressive marketing, but after reviewing that doctor’s credentials, they may not be whom they claim regarding experience, board certification, or skill.

 All surgeons have their own approach to performing liposuction procedures as each doctor has different amenities at their disposal and different levels of experience and accreditation.